codingseb/ExpressionEvaluator/README.md

 A Simple Math and Pseudo C# Expression Evaluator in One C# File.

+And now can execute small C# like scripts

 It is largely based on and inspired by the following resources [this post on stackoverflow](http://stackoverflow.com/questions/333737/evaluating-string-342-yield-int-18/333749), [NCalc](https://ncalc.codeplex.com/) and [C# Operators](https://msdn.microsoft.com/en-us/library/6a71f45d.aspx)

 ## Status